gbezyuk/logux-sync/README.md

 })
 ```

 ## Synchronization

-After `connect` and `connected` messages, nodes will synchronize events.
+After receiving `connect` and `connected` messages, nodes will synchronize events.

-Every node has `synced` and `otherSynced` property.
-It contains latest
+Every node has `synced` and `otherSynced` properties.
+They contain the latest
-`added` time from sent and received events.
+`added` time of sent and received events.

-If node will go offline, `synced` and `otherSynced` will be used on next
+If the node will go offline, `synced` and `otherSynced` properties will be used on the next
-connection to find new events to synchronization.
+connection for finding new events for synchronization.

-In most cases, you don’t need to synchronize all event.
+In most cases, you don’t need to synchronize all events.
-Some client events is locally (like click or animations).
+Some client events are local (like clicks or animation updates).
-Some server event are now allowed to be shown for every client.
+Some server events, however, are now allowed to be shown for every client.

 So client and server have `inFilter` and `outFilter` options.
 This callbacks
-should return Promise with `true` or `false`.
+should return Promises resolving with `true` or `false`.

-In `outFilter` you can specify what event will be sent:
+In the `outFilter`, you can specify the event to send:

 ```js
 new ClientSync(nodeId, log, connection, {